WorkMaze/JUST.net/README.md

 }
 ```

-## Nested array looping (looping within context)
+## Nested array looping
-A new function `loopwithincontext` has been introduced to be able to loop withing the context of an outer loop.
+It is possible to loop over more than one array at once.
+By default, the last array is used, but one can use properties from other arrays by using alias for array looping.
+One side note: loops must be last property, any properties after that will be ignored.

 Cosider the input:
 ```JSON
 {